 Growth hormone (GH) stimulates the production of insulin-like growth factor 1 (IGF-1), which is produced in the liver and many other tissues.
-IGF-1 is the main mediator of the actions of GH.
+IGF-1 is the main tissue mediator of the actions of GH.

-- Acromegaly is usually caused by a pituitary tumour (macroadenoma or microadenoma).
+- Acromegaly is usually caused by a pituitary tumour (1:3 microadenoma to macroadenoma).

 - It is most often diagnosed in middle-aged adults (average age 40 years).

 Often an insidious onset and symptoms may precede the diagnosis by several years.